Note: Please read all information carefully. Questions should be directed to firstname.lastname@example.org or (317) 278-3474.

-While the primary goals of the SLA Scholarship Program emphasize enhancing faculty/staff practice and dissemination, the learning and development of student scholars are also important outcomes for this program.
-Faculty and staff that accept SLA funds agree to take on the role of Mentor/Co-Mentor for their student scholars.
+While the primary goals of the SLA Scholarship Program emphasize enhancing faculty and staff practice and dissemination, the learning and development of student scholars are also important outcomes for this program.
+Faculty and staff that accept SLA funds agree to take on the role of mentor/co-mentor for their student scholars.

-IMPORTANT NOTE: For 2018 - 2019, SLA Mentor Orientation will be accessed through a Mentor Canvas page.
-You will be added to Canvas and able to complete mentor orientation on August 1st, 2017.
+Note: For 2018–2019, SLA mentor orientation will be accessed through a mentor Canvas page.
+You will be added to Canvas and will able to complete mentor orientation on August 1, 2017.

 Following the orientation, you will be provided the link to formally identify your SLA.

 - Mentor award periods may differ from SLA student scholar award periods.
-For example, Dr. Youngblood may have been awarded an Academic Year award, but have elected to distribute her award to two students: one for the fall, the other for the spring.
-In relation to student reporting, the former is treated as a Fall Only student scholar and the latter, a Spring Only student scholar.
-The Fall Only scholar would have their narrative read and evaluated based on the fall deadlines, while the Spring Only scholar would be evaluated based on the spring deadlines.
+For example, Dr. Youngblood may have been awarded an academic year award, but elected to distribute her award to two students: one for the fall, the other for the spring.
+In relation to student reporting, the former is treated as a fall only student scholar and the latter as a spring only student scholar.
+The fall only scholar would have his or her narrative read and evaluated based on the fall deadlines, while the spring only scholar would be evaluated based on the spring deadlines.